-Airbnb recently released its list of up-and-coming travel destinations for 2019 based on search, bookings and wish list data on airbnb.com.
+Airbnb recently released its list of trending travel destinations based on search, bookings and wish list data on airbnb.com.
 The top spot may surprise you, as it’s more off-the-beaten-path than you’d expect: Kaikoura, New Zealand.

 This rocky peninsula off the South Island boasts natural splendors by both land and sea that are unmatched; from snowcapped mountains and lush grassy cliffs to an abundance of marine mammals that delight sightseers year-round.
 What’s more impressive is that Kaikoura has bounced back from a devastating earthquake in 2016, and it’s clear that travelers are ready to support the rebuild of this incredible locale.